Roommate Expense Tracker

 Partial repayments blur the balance

 Someone sends part of what they owe, then everyone has to remember what changed.
+If a roommate sent only part of their share, use this partial repayment follow-up guide before asking about the rest.

 Reminders feel awkward